xLJohnsonx/TaskList/README.md

     - Hint: Rendering _partials_ in Rails

 ## Wave 4
 In this wave, we will add the ability to delete tasks.
 We will also add the ability for a user to mark a task complete.
+Note: Marking a task complete will require going above and beyond the examples provided in lecture.

 1. Delete a task
     On the task list, add a button or link for each task that will, once clicked: